"Home Healthcare" "Private duty home care"

 Fruits and vegetables contain immune-boosting compounds for more potent white blood cells.
 Yogurt and garlic stimulate microphages (helper T-cells) and natural killer cells.
 Foods containing Zinc (oysters and bran) can help antibodies and T-cells.
 Fats can impair immunity and some fats actually attack the immune cells.

 Knowing what to eat and what foods are most beneficial to good health, you may simply ask “Why not just take supplements”?
-Megadoses of vitamins and minerals can suppress normal immune functioning.
+Megadose of vitamins and minerals can suppress normal immune functioning.
 According to Theresa McAndrew, Dietitian at Holyoke Hospital, “It is better to eat a variety of foods to derive the necessary nutrients you need each day.”
 Dietary supplements, when medically indicated, are most often given in conjunction with a balanced dietary program.

 For some, nutritional needs run into economic barriers and supplemental food programs such as Women, Infants and Children (WIC) provide free food and nutritional information to help keep pregnant women, infants and children under 5 years old healthy.
 A nutritionist will help make a determination about the nutritional risks, present growth, low iron levels, dietary or other medical conditions.
 To participate, you must: live in Massachusetts; be a pregnant, post-partum or breast feeding woman, an infant or a child under 5; have a nutritional need; and have a household income within the guidelines.
 Fathers, guardians or foster parents may apply for WIC for their children.